renpy/renpy/sphinx/source/gui.rst

 ^^^^^^^^^^^^^^^^

-The character's name is placed inside a frame that uses gui/namebox.png as it's background.
+The character's name is placed inside a frame that uses gui/namebox.png as its background.
 In addition, there are a number of variables that control the presentation of the name.
 The namebox is only show if the speaking character has a name (an empty name, like " ", counts).